JuliaParallel/HDFS.jl/MAPREDUCE.md

 #### Data sources and the reader function
 Access to data sources are provided by lower level reader types, specific to each source.
 All reader types are of the abstract type **MapInputReader**.
-In the current implementation **HDFSFileReader** provides functionality to read HDFS files and **MapResultReader** assists reading previous map results.
+In the current implementation **HDFSBlockReader** provides functionality to read HDFS files, **FsBlockReader** is used to read disk files and **MapResultReader** assists reading previous map results.

-A data source for HDFS map-reduce is an instance of abstract type `MRInput`.
-Two concrete implementations of it exist:
+A data source for map-reduce is an instance of abstract type `MRInput`.
+Following concrete implementations of it exist:
 - MRMapInput(job_list, reader_fn::Function)
     - job_list is a list of job ids pointing to previous map results
     - reader_fn is described below
-- MRFileInput(file_list, reader_fn::Function)
+- MRHdfsFileInput(file_list, reader_fn::Function)
     - file_list is a list of HDFS URLs, pointing to HDFS directories or files.
 The last part of the URL can optionally contain a regular expression targeted to pick up multiple files.
     - e.g.: `hdfs://username@hdfs\_host:port/folderpath/filepath`, or `hdfs://username@hdfs\_host:port/folderpath`, or `hdfs://username@hdfs\_host:port/folderpath/.*\.csv`
     - reader_fn is described below
+- MRFsFileINput(file_list, reader_fn::Function, block_sz::Int)
+    - similar to `MRHdfsFileInput` but for regular file system.

 The reader\_fn uses a supplied MapInputReader instance to fetch one logical chunk of data.
 It can optionally include optimimizations to filter only interesting data for the mapper.
 The reader and the reader\_fn are combined to form an iterator that feeds the map function.
 The reader function essentially provides all the logic for iterating over records in the file in a single function.